fortmarek/MNIST-Maker/README.md

 MNIST Maker is an easy-to-use app that you can use to create a dataset for your machine learning model using MNIST-like dataset! 🤖

-It works with a either a finger or Apple Pencil.
+It works with either a finger or Apple Pencil ✏️

 ![Preview](preview.gif)